 What do you use brown mustard seeds for?

-The brown mustard seeds, also called Serapta mustard, with the botanical name Brassica juncea, have a long-lasting sharp taste and are excellent for seasoning or for the production of spicy mustard.
+The brown mustard seeds are also called Serapta mustard and carry the botanical name Brassica juncea.
+They have a long-lasting sharp taste and are excellent for seasoning or the production of mustard.

-Brown mustard seeds can be used to make mustard, table mustard or cider.
+With brown mustard seeds, you can make table mustard or cider.
 Today, there are many different variations of mustard, mostly refined with other rare spices.
 The company Edmond Fallot (https://www.fallot.com/) makes their mustard with spice mixtures (Pain d'Epice) or other noble spices.
-I have had delicious varieties with Piment d'Espelette, green pepper or tarragon.
-A visit to the mill is highly recommended.
+I have had delicious varieties with Piment d'Espelette, green pepper, or tarragon.
+A visit to the mill I can highly recommend.

-Mustard seeds are used for cooking, panning or marinating.
-In India, ground mustard seeds are used in curry pastes, especially for fish dishes.
-The Indian lentil soup Tadka (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/) is also flavored with mustard seeds.
+Please use mustard seeds for cooking, panning, or marinating.
+In India, they use ground mustard seeds in curry pastes, especially for fish dishes.
+You may try the Indian lentil soup Tadka (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/) with mustard seeds.

 Mustard seeds can also be used to make sausages and for pickling gherkins or other vegetables.
-In addition, you can grind mustard seed with a variety of sauces, for example barbecue sauce, and stews.
-Simply grind the seeds in a small coffee grinder and add them to your stew just before the end of the cooking time, so that they do not lose their sharpness.
+Besides, you can grind mustard seed with a variety of sauces, for example, barbecue sauce, and stews.
+Simply grind the seeds in a small coffee grinder before you add them to your stew.
+Add them before the end of the cooking time, so that they do not lose their sharpness.